What is ‘Course Articulation?’

 - Perfect for students who do not want to jump into studying a full 6-years abroad, when they can apply for the UK up to two times first and then consider going abroad if all UK attempts do not succeed.

 *Progression offer is from Medical School following interview in London, subject to meeting minimum conditions – such as grades on BSc, oral examination,Visa requirement (if any), health-check etc. UKCAT, BMAT, GAMSAT or MCAT may also be required, however students who wish to apply for UK or US medical/dental schools will have to prepare for these test(s) anyway.
-This articulation is with associated medical schools based outside of the UK only who will specify the conditions of their offer directly with our with offers usually given at the start of our BSc course.
+This articulation is with associated medical schools based outside of the UK only.
+They will specify the conditions of their offer directly our students with an offer letter, usually given at the start of the BSc course.

 This 2+4 Articulation is not designed for students who: